For International Students

-- Be aware that all visa documents (I-20, DS-2019) are issued and processed through the Directorate of International Student Advising (DISA) and must be sent to that office to be signed for travel or when any revision is needed.
+- Be aware that all visa documents (I-20, DS-2019) are issued and processed through the Directorate of International Students & Scholars Advising (DISSA) and must be sent to that office to be signed for travel or when any revision is needed.
 DISA is located at the University Park campus, a two-hour drive from the College of Medicine in Hershey.
 Allow sufficient time for such documents to be processed and delivered through the mail.

 - Frequently review the information provided on the web site for the Directorate of International Students & Scholars Advising: pay close attention to the admission requirements for medical school.

-- Carefully read and comply with emails from the Directorate of International Student Advising.
+- Carefully read and comply with emails from the Directorate of International Students & Scholars Advising.
 They contain updates to information and requirements.